versionzero/subtitles/README.md

     recent, 00:00:56.656
     ...

 And so on.
+To generage some interesting information on the words and their stems, run something similar to this:

+    ./stem sample.words | tee sample.freq

+The output will resemble the following:

+    been, 1
+    failur, 1
+    have, 2
+    oper, 1
+    recent, 1
+    your, 2
+    about, 1
+    ...

+That's it.
 One day this might actually be useful.